New Mean Reversion Backtest

 We have introduced a new backtest for subscribers that is focused on short term mean reversion.
-It is intended to be used with highly related securities, which are unlikely to drift part for very long before coming back together.
+It is intended to be used with highly related securities, which are unlikely to drift apart for very long before coming back together.
 Consequently, when one of the securities underperforms by a non-insignificant margin, an opportunity occurs.

 The backtest works by comparing the difference in the x-day Total Return between the securities / ETFs.
 When that x-day return difference is more than y standard deviations below the mean, the backtest will buy Security 1.
 It will then hold that security until it reaches z standard deviations above the mean, when it will be sold in favor of Security 2.

 Suitable primarily for non-taxable accounts only, the idea is that these short-term trades among correlated assets can be used to materially enhance the returns through compounding without a material difference in the underlying beta exposure.
 More return not for less risk -- but for very similar risk.
 Said another way, taking a modicum of extra risk can be quite profitable.